Sami Brady: Storylines

-Sami's relationship to Austin is tested however, when E.J.
-Wells (James Scott), an English race car driver, moves into the apartment next to theirs.
+Sami's relationship to Austin is tested however, when EJ Wells (James Scott), an English race car driver, moves into the apartment next to theirs.
 When Sami and Austin's wedding ends in disaster, EJ and Sami kiss for the first time.
-Carrie ends her relationship with Lucas and remarries Austin.
-They leave to start a life together in Switzerland.

-Sami turns to E.J., and the two begin dating.
+Carrie ends her relationship with Lucas and remarries Austin before they both leave Salem.
+Sami turns to EJ, and the two begin dating.
 Sami then discovers that not only is he sleeping with Kate but that he is also Stefano's son.
 Sami and Lucas rekindle their love in spite of Kate, and the two decide to take a road trip.
 Their car breaks down in a snow storm, and they seek shelter in an abandoned cabin where they make love.
 Weighed down by snow, the crumbling ceiling caves in.
-Lucas is trapped, Sami runs to get help, meets up with E.J. in a snow drift, and asks him to help her.
-Revealing himself as a true DiMera, E.J. agrees to help Sami only if she has sex with him.
-In subsequent weeks, E.J. continues to taunt Sami with reminders of the deal they made that night.
-Sami tells Lucas about her pregnancy and they get married; the night of their wedding, he learns about E.J. raping her.
-Her pregnancy was full of speculation about who the father of her unborn twins were.
+Lucas is trapped, Sami runs to get help, meets up with EJ in a snow drift, and asks him to help her.
+Revealing himself as a true DiMera, EJ agrees to help Sami only if she has sex with him.
+In subsequent weeks, EJ continues to taunt Sami with reminders of the deal they made that night.
+Sami tells Lucas about her pregnancy and they get married; the night of their wedding, he learns about EJ raping her.
+Her pregnancy is full of speculation about who the father of her unborn twins were.
 She later gives birth to: John "Johnny" Roman Roberts (later legally changed to John Roman DiMera) and Alice "Allie" Caroline Horton.
-It was revealed after a paternity test that E.J. was Johnny's father and Allie was Lucas' daughter.
-Sami makes the painful decision to end her marriage to Lucas and marry E.J. to end the Brady-DiMera feud.
-At her wedding to E.J., Lucas, Marlena and Kate attempt to shoot E.J.
-Lucas is arrested and sent to prison, and Will leaves for Switzerland.
+It was revealed after a paternity test that EJ was Johnny's father and Allie was Lucas' daughter.
+Sami makes the painful decision to end her marriage to Lucas and marry EJ to end the Brady-DiMera feud.
+At her wedding to EJ, Lucas, Marlena and Kate attempt to shoot EJ Lucas is arrested and sent to prison, and Will leaves for Switzerland.
 It is later revealed that Will was the actual shooter and Lucas went to prison to protect his son.